Experiencing My First Snow In Austria

 “This is first class, you should go to regular class,” he said.

-Oops.
+Oops, my bad.
 So that explains why the seats are big and comfortable, I have accidentally entered the first class coach.
 I muttered my apologies and asked where I should go.
 He motioned me to the end of the coach, past the cafe.
 With my luggage in tow, I walked my way to where us, the regular paying folks should be.

 Klaus’s house is almost an hour drive away from the train station.
 I sat on the back of the car suffering from migraine in silence.
 When we reached the house, we had a very Filipino dinner of tinolang manok, rice, and omelette that Patit cooked.
 It was one if not the most delicious tinola I have ever tasted in my life.
 The broth was hot and very flavorful, the ginger taste was strong but not overwhelming, perfect for this weather.